 - Dues and Fees: Which business financial expenses are covered (board licensing, DEA registration, privileging, AMA membership, Board review)?

 - Relocation Assistance: Is relocation assistance offered?
 What are the repayment obligations if the Agreement is terminated prior to the expiration of the initial term?

 - Signing Bonus: Is an employee signing bonus offered?
 When is it paid?
 Do you have to pay it back if you leave before the initial term is completed?
 Are student loans paid back?
 Is there a forgiveness period for student loans?

-- Professional Liability Coverage: What type of malpractice coverage is offered: claims made, occurrence, self-insurance?
-What is the annual premium?
-Are there any reimbursements?
+- Professional Liability Insurance: What type of liability insurance (malpractice) is offered: claims made, occurrence, self-insurance?

 - Term: What is the length of the initial term?
 Does the Agreement automatically renew after the initial term?